wger-project/react/README.md

+# react components for wger

+This repository contains the react components for the wger app.
+Note that this react app is not supposed to be used by itself, but rather as a library that is used in wger.

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Copy env.TEMPLATE to .env and edit it to your needs.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `yarn start`